viam-devrel/viamcodelabs/site/viamguides/src/workshop-rover/workshop-rover.md

 - [Navigate with a rover base](https://docs.viam.com/tutorials/services/navigate-with-rover-base/) tutorial: to set up user-defined waypoints for your rover to move to in the order that you specify or dynamically adapt using inputs like GPS or vision
 - [Train a custom ML model](https://docs.viam.com/how-tos/train-deploy-ml/) guide: to enable object detection or classification and program the rover to act accordingly, such as moving toward or avoiding detected objects
 - [Add sensors and other components](https://docs.viam.com/appendix/try-viam/rover-resources/rover-tutorial/#extensibility) to extend the functionality of your rover
+- [Use the Viam mobile SDK to build an iOS or Android application](https://docs.viam.com/sdks/#mobile-sdk) to control the machine's components

 <img src="assets/logistics.png" alt="viam icons" width="200">